pbauermeister/dfd/doc/README.md

 where `FILENAME` is the path of the includee, which contains DFD statements.

-With markdown, includee snippers can be defined as follows:
+In the markdown case, includee snippers can be defined as follows:

     ```data-flow-diagram NAME
     STATEMENTS